 Best Practices to keep in mind

-This, combined with the previous Friday Fact, paints a clear picture: moving Logic Apps Consumption resources in Azure is not “just about dragging and dropping them into a new Resource Group”.
-Because Logic Apps store absolute references to both internal workflows and external API Connections, moving them without careful planning can leave you with invisible dependencies and brittle integrations.
+Combined with the previous Friday Fact, this paints a clear picture: moving Logic Apps Consumption resources in Azure is not a simple drag‑and‑drop operation.
+Logic Apps store absolute references to both internal workflows and external API connections.
+As a result, moving them without careful planning can create hidden dependencies and fragile integrations that break later and are hard to detect.

 Too lazy to read?
 We’ve got you covered!
 Check out our video version of this content!

-If you liked the content or found it helpful and would like to support me in writing more, you can consider purchasing (or helping to purchase) a Star Wars Lego set for my son.
+If you liked the content or found it helpful and want to support my work, consider purchasing—or helping purchase—a Star Wars Lego set for my son.